Don-Heal/rails-reactjs-booking-app-project-documentation/README.md

 ## Dataflow diagram

 ![Data Diagram](/docs/diagrams/Data_Flow.png "architecture diagram")
-### **notes**
-Public user

-**Can**
+**Public User**

+Can access:
-- Access to homepage
+- Homepage
 - Login
 - Sign up
 - Prices
 - Contact

-**Restricted**
+Cannot access:
 - All booking features
 - Account information

-**Log in**
+**Login**

-- Public users will use valid credentials to log in to the site to access restricted parts of the website and receive a valid auth token.
+- Public Users will use valid credentials to log in to the site to access restricted parts of the website and receive a valid auth token.

 **Sign Up**

-- Take the Public user's valid and required information to create a new user in the database, then will be signed in and given a valid auth token.
+- The app will take the Public User's valid and required information to create a new user in the database.
+The user will then be signed in and given a valid auth token.

-**Registered user**
+**Registered User**

-- All that the public user can do with the added features of creating, viewing, editing, and deleting bookings associated with the currently logged-in user.
-Update and change their account information.
+- Can do all that the Public User can do, plus create, view, edit and delete bookings associated with the currently logged-in user.
+Can also update and change their account information.

-**Admin user**
+**Admin User**

-- Has all the same abilities as a registered user except for viewing and editing all bookings, not just a single user.
-Alter the prices that are stored in the database.
+- Can do all that the Registered User can do, plus can create, viewm edit, and delete any booking (not just those of a single user).
+Can also alter the lesson prices that are stored in the database.

 **Prices**

-- It can be viewed by all users but only edited by a valid admin
+- Can be viewed by all users and edited only by a the Admin User.

 **Account**

-- Can view current account information and update the information in the database if need be
+- Can view current account information and update this account information in the database.

 **Bookings**

-- Valid users can create, view, edit, and delete bookings associated with the account.
-Admin users can access all bookings and edit them.
+- Valid users can create, view, edit and delete bookings associated with that user's account.
+The Admin User can access all bookings and create, view, edit and delete any of them.

 **Contact**

-- The contact form can be accessed by all users and filled in to be stored in the database
+- The contact form can be accessed by all users and information submitted will be stored in the database.

 ## Application architecture diagram